 Now that you have your password, you can log into WordPress and you’ll see your WordPress dashboard.
 It’ll look scary and overwhelming but you’ll get the hang of it soon.

-If you are migrating to Siteground from a different host, like I did…
+If you are migrating to Siteground from a different host, as I did, just follow these steps.

 #1 Follow Steps #1-4 from above but choose ‘I have an existing domain’ if it’s the same one you want to transfer over.